skasslatter/iw-news-explorer/README.md

 # Interfacewerk News Explorer Test

+**Important: Please read this readme until the end!**

 Hello!
 Welcome to our Angular development test.
 This test has been created in order to assess your level.
 In the next few hours, you will be developing a small Angular application.

-**Important: Please read this readme until the end!**

 ## Setup

-* If you use Docker: `docker-compose up`
+### Docker

+We've set everything up so that you can easily get started with Docker.
+The following command starts a shell session in Docker.

+`docker-compose run --service-ports --workdir /myapp app sh`

+From there, you can run the usual Angular CLI commands through npm:

+* `npm start` continuously builds and serves the app
+* `npm run ng g component my-component` scaffolds a new component
+* etc.

+### Without Docker

-* If you don't: `npm install && npm start`
+If you don't use Docker.
+Do the following: `npm install && npm start`

 This should install all the needed packages and start a local server.

-## Git: init and how to use it
+## Git

 If you got this project via a zip file, please do a `git init`.
 Commit regularily, so that we can see how you use git and what your development workflow was.
-When you send us back your results, make sure to inlcude the .git folder!
+When you send us back your results, make sure to inlcude the .git folder and remove the node_modules/!

+## Angular CLI

+Please use the [Angular CLI](https://cli.angular.io/).
+Two reasons for that:

+* it reduces your development time and effort
+* it establishes conventions

 ## Dependencies, APIs and helpers

-* Angular 5 with the Angular CLI
+* Angular 6 with the Angular CLI
 * We have pre-installed for you 3 packages: font-awesome, bootstrap (CSS only) and primeng
 * Use the `NewsApiService` defined in `services/news-api.service.ts` to use the News API.
 For further documentation, check https://newsapi.org/docs/endpoints/everything and https://newsapi.org/docs/endpoints/sources
 * Use the `FeedStoreService` defined in `services/feed-store.service.ts` to store pre-saved feeds.